bseeger/jhu_ingest_csv/README.md

 - `git clone https://github.com/bseeger/jhu_ingest_csv` to clone down the repository from GitHub.
 - `drush en -y jhu_ingest_csv` to enable the module, installing the migrations as configuration.

+_Note: you need to change the Rights field to work with larger rights statement.
+There is a 255 character limit that needs to be changed to 1500 for these ingests (or you can trim the data in the CSV files).
+To change the limit in the drupal UI:  Structure->ContentType->Repository Object->Manage Fields-> edit the Rights field._

 Optionally, flush the cache (`drush cr`), so the migrations become visible in the GUI at Manage > Structure > Migrations > jhu_ingest_csv (http://localhost:8000/admin/structure/migrate/manage/jhu_ingest_csv/migrations)

 Now you're ready to migrate some files.
 For a tutorial on how to do that, please visit: